gopollock/public-api/generate-protos.md

 ## Generation

 ### Strait-forward
-The simplest way to generate and consume protobufs in you code is to:
+The simplest way to generate and consume protobufs in your code is to:
 1. submodule this repository (or simply copy it) into yours repository.
 2. Run `/public-api/proto-genrators/generate_protos.sh ${language}` script, which generates protobufs.